 Bus, Tram, Subway, Train

-Save trip or Quick trip
+Quick trip or Schedule a trip

-Distance and stations
+Distance and Notifications

 Prototype